Convert RTF to LOG

 - Easy Parsing: Simple text format perfect for grep, awk, and log analyzers

-- Log Aggregation: Compatible with Splunk, ELK Stack, Graylog
+- Log Aggregation: Import into Splunk, ELK Stack, Graylog, Datadog

-- Command-Line Friendly: Works with tail, grep, sed, and other Unix tools
+- Command-Line Friendly: Process with standard Unix tools effortlessly

-- Minimal Size: Plain text with no formatting overhead
+- Minimal Overhead: Plain text with no formatting markup or binary data

 Practical Examples